Table of contents

 What is WeasyPrint and how does it work?

-WeasyPrint is an open source Python library that converts HTML and CSS documents into PDF.
-It processes web content to produce high-quality, standards-compliant PDF files supporting modern CSS features.
+WeasyPrint is an open source Python library that converts HTML and CSS to PDF.
+It supports modern CSS (flexbox, grid, paged media) and runs locally — no external service needed.
+Install with pip install weasyprint.

 What features does Nutrient API offer?

-Nutrient API provides a comprehensive set of features, including PDF generation, annotations, form filling, digital signatures, and OCR.
-It’s designed for advanced PDF manipulation and high-volume processing.
+Nutrient API supports PDF generation, annotations, form filling, digital signatures, and optical character recognition (OCR).
+It’s designed for high-volume processing and advanced PDF manipulation.

 Can I integrate WeasyPrint with existing Python projects?

-Yes, WeasyPrint can be easily integrated into Python projects.
-It’s installed via pip and used within your Python code to convert HTML content into PDF format.
+Yes, WeasyPrint integrates into existing Python projects.
+Install it via pip and use it in your code to convert HTML to PDF.

 Are there any costs associated with Nutrient API?

-Nutrient API offers a free tier that allows for up to 100 PDF documents per month.
+Nutrient API offers a free tier with 200 credits per month.
 For higher usage or additional features, you’ll need to subscribe to a paid plan.

 How can I customize the PDF templates in Nutrient API?